-The FDA was created in 1906 to protect us from prescription drugs.
-So why ban old-time remedies that made you feel better and then approve drugs that can KILL you?
+FDA was created in 1906 to protect us from prescription drugs.
+It banned old-time remedies that made you feel better and then approved drugs that can KILL you...

 In 1925, the U.S. Government recognized the conflict between imported coca, opium, and hemp and the legal, taxable production of such drugs.
 The War On Drugs was officially declared in the late 60s but drug use in America has a long history of acceptance.

 Today we think of Bayer aspirin but Bayer's Heroin was once a household word.
 Through the late 1800s, it was sold as a "non-addictive" substitute for morphine.
 It was however, more than twice as potent as morphine.